mumbleskates/bilrost/README.md

 ## Encoding specification

-* encoding specification
+Philosophically, there are two "sides" to the encoding scheme: the opaque data that comprises it, and conventions for how that data is interpreted.

+### Opaque format

+Values in bilrost are encoded opaquely as strings of bytes or as non-negative integers not greater than the maximum value representable in an unsigned 64 bit integer (2^64-1).

+#### Messages

+The basic functional unit of encoded Bilrost data is a message.
+An encoded message is some string of zero or more bytes with a specific length.

+#### Fields

-    * messages as strings of bytes that encode zero or more fields
+Encoded messages are comprised of zero or more encoded fields.

+Each field is encoded as two parts: first its key, and then its value.
+The field's key is always encoded as a varint.
+The interpretation of the encoded value of that varint is in two parts: the value divided by 4 is the *tag-delta*, and the remainder of that division determines the value's *wire-type*.
+The tag-delta encodes the non-negative difference between the tag of the previously-encoded field (or zero, if it is the first field) and the field the key is part of.
+Wire-types map to the remainder, and determine the form and representation of the field value as follows:

+**0: varint** - the value is an opaque number, encoded as a single varint.

+**1: length-delimited** - the value is a string of bytes; its length in bytes is encoded first as a single varint, then immediately followed by exactly that many bytes comprising the value itself.

+**2: fixed-length 32 bits** - the value is a string of exactly 4 bytes, encoded with no additional prelude.

+**3: fixed-length 64 bits** - the value is a string of exaclty 8 bytes, encoded with no additional prelude.

+Note that because field keys encode only the *delta* from the previous tag, it is not possible to encode fields in anything but sorted order according to their tags.
+Unsorted fields are *unrepresentable*.

+If a field key's tag-delta indicates a tag that is greater than would fit in an unsigned 32 bit integer (2^32-1), the encoded message is not valid and **must** be rejected.

+#### Varints (LEB128-bijective encoding)

+Varints are a variable-length encoding of a non-negative integer, not greater than the maximum value representable by an unsigned 64 bit integer (2^64-1).
+Encoded varints are between one and nine bytes, with lesser numeric values having shorter representations in the encoding.
+At the same time, each number in this range has exactly one possible encoded representation.

+* straightforward description
+    * sum of byte values, shifted up 7 bits for each byte that preceded
+    * any byte that does not have its MSB set or is the ninth byte must be the last
+    * any encoding that would represent a value out of the u64 range is invalid and **must** be rejected
+* algorithm to encode
+* algorithm to decode
-    * varint encoding
+* bijective description
+    * (actually describe the bijective encoding)
+    * extends to any length
+    * more than 64 bits isn't useful because values larger than that are more compact when length-delimited
+    * any 64 bit value that would have required 10 bytes would have a zero final byte, so we can simply omit it

+### Standard interpretation

-    * fixed-width encodings must be little-endian
+* fixed-width encodings must be little-endian, text must be utf-8
-    * field keys and wire types
 * complex types
     * unpacked encodings for vecs and sets
     * packed encodings for vecs and sets
     * map encodings
 * disallowed decoding constraints
     * unexpectedly repeated fields must err
     * out-of-domain values must err
     * text strings with invalid utf-8 must err
     * sets with duplicated items must err
     * maps with duplicated keys must err
     * oneofs with conflicting fields must err
 * additional decoding constraints for distinguished
     * fields must implement `Eq`
     * fields must never be present in the decoded data when they have the default value
     * unknown fields must err
     * maps' keys and sets' items must be ordered

 ## Differences from Protobuf encoding & semantics